Mike O'Shea (Canadian football): Toronto Argonauts (1996–1999)

-Hamilton Tiger-Cats
+Second stint with the Hamilton Tiger-Cats (2000)

 Hamilton acquired O'Shea in a trade with Toronto in exchange for RB Éric Lapointe, the right of first refusal on all offensive lineman and the playing rights to Orlondo Steinauer on June 11, 2000.
-He made an immediate impact in the season opener vs. B.C. as he contributed with 7 DT, made 3 DT On October 13, 2000 in the Tiger-Cats’ 32-8 loss to Toronto, O'Shea had his best individual game of the season with 12 DT and 1 pass knockdown.
+He made an immediate impact in the season opener vs. B.C. as he contributed with 7 DT, made 3 DT On October 13, 2000 in the Tiger-Cats' 32–8 loss to Toronto, O'Shea had his best individual game of the season with 12 DT and 1 pass knockdown.
 He finished the season third in the league with 90 DT.

-Toronto Argonauts
+Second stint with the Toronto Argonauts (2001–2008)

 O'Shea signed with the Argonauts once again as a free agent in the 2001 season.
 The Argonauts had a horrible 2001 season.
 In 2002, the Argos seemed to turn it around, and made it to the East final only to lose to Montreal.
 In his second tenure with the Argonauts, O'Shea was an important component of the Argonauts' strong defence.
 In 2004, O'Shea helped lead the Argos to the 2004 Grey Cup Championship, beating the B.C.
-Lions 27-19, winning his 3rd Grey Cup, all with the Argonauts.
+Lions 27–19, winning his 3rd Grey Cup, all with the Argonauts.

 Against the Saskatchewan Roughriders on October 20, 2006, he became the first Canadian and third player in CFL history to record 1000 career tackles.
 In 2007, he was voted as the middle linebacker on the All-Time Argos Team.
 O'Shea was released by the Argonauts on February 27, 2009.
 He finished his career with the second most games played by an Argonaut with 205, 17 games behind former linebacker Don Moen.

 Based on his playing career, he was inducted into the Canadian Football Hall of Fame in 2017.

 Coaching career

+Assistant coach

 O'Shea was hired by the Toronto Argonauts as their special teams coordinator for the 2010 season.

+In 2010, Chad Owens won the John Agro Special Teams Award and was named a CFL East and CFL league all-star special teams player.

+In 2011, Owens was a CFL East and CFL league all-star special teams player, and Noel Prefontaine was the CFL East all-star punter.

-He spent three seasons in Toronto where he won his first Grey Cup as a coach in the 100th Grey Cup.
+In 2012, Owens won the CFL's Most Outstanding Player Award.
+O'Shea won his first Grey Cup as a coach in the 100th Grey Cup.

-The Winnipeg Blue Bombers hired O'Shea on December 4, 2013, he became the team's 30th Head Coach in team history.
-In his sixth year with the team, O'Shea won his first Grey Cup as a head coach, defeating the Hamilton Tiger-Cats and ending a 29-year drought in Winnipeg with a win in the 107th Grey Cup game.
-O'Shea had helped establish a winning foundation for the Bombers, following four successful double-digit win seasons.
-As a result of this, the Blue Bombers extended him for an additional three seasons through to 2022.
-O'Shea would help guide the Bombers to two more Grey Cup appearances, winning in 2021 and losing to the Argonauts to close out the 2022 season.
-He was named coach of the year in both seasons.
-Following three consecutive trips to the championship match O'Shea and the Blue Bombers agreed on a three-year contract extension in December 2022.